Evolution of the memorial

 Many visitors are taken aback by the memorial's majestic appearance.

 Construction of the memorial

-On May 30, 1922, the Lincoln Memorial formally was dedicated, during an event witnessed by approximately 50,000 people.
-Leading the ceremony was the Chief Justice of the Supreme Court of the United States, William Howard Taft.
-Providing remarks and accepting the memorial on behalf of the nation was President Warren G. Harding.
-Dr. Robert Moton, president of the Tuskegee Institute, delivered the keynote address.
-Ironically, Moton spoke at the memorial for the Great Emancipator, before a largely segregated audience.
+On May 30, 1922, the Lincoln Memorial was dedicated, during an event witnessed by approximately 50,000 people.
+Chief Justice of the Supreme Court William Howard Taft led the ceremony with President Warren G. Harding and Dr. Robert Morton of the Tuskegee Institute.

 Myths about the memorial

 Many inaccuracies and urban legends have persisted for generations.

 View from the Lincoln Memorial

 Looking out from the memorial, a view of Washington's past, present, and future emerges.

 While not the most famous event at the Lincoln Memorial, this certainly was one of great importance and symbolic impact.
 In 1939, after being denied the opportunity to perform at nearby Constitution Hall because of her race, the great contralto Marian Anderson sang at the Lincoln Memorial.
 Standing on the same steps, where years later Dr. Martin Luther King , Jr. would speak, Anderson performed for a crowd of 75,000 people, who came to enjoy her incredible voice.
 Anderson wanted to share her talent and she availed herself of this opportunity provided by Secretary of the Interior Harold Ickes.